rocicorp/replicache/README.md

 Notes on correctly implementing the batch endpoint:

-* Mutations in a particular batch **MUST** be processed serially in order to ensure [causal consistency](https://jepsen.io/consistency/models/causal).
-Mutations from different batches can be processed concurrently.
 * Replicache can end up sending the same mutation multiple times.
 You **MUST** ensure mutation handlers are [idempotent](https://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning).
-If you have an existing idempotency token, you can send it as part of the payload of each mutation.
-Otherwise, you can use the `(clientID,txID)` pair as an idempotency token.
+We recommend that you use the provided MutationID for idempotency (see pseudocode below).
 * If a request cannot be handled temporarily (e.g., because some backend component is down), return the result `"RETRY"` and stop processing the batch.
 Replicache will retry the remainder of the batch later.
+* Once the batch endpoint returns `OK` for a mutation, that mutation **MUST** eventually be processed.
+In simple systems it will be processed immediately, in the same transaction.
+But it OK for processing to also be delayed, as long as it is eventually happens.

-#### Batch Endpoint Psuedocode
+#### Simple Batch Endpoint Psuedocode

 ```
+def handleReplicacheBatch(request):
   let response = {
     mutations: [],
   };

   for mutation in request.mutations:
     let result = {
       txID: mutation.txID,
     }
     response.mutations.add(result)

     db.beginTransaction()
+    let lastMutationID = getLastMutationID(request.clientID)
-  if mutationAlreadyProcessed(mutation):
+    if lastMutationID >= mutation.id:
       result.result = "OK"
       db.rollbackTransaction()
       continue

     # Handle each mutation here.
 Typically this will just dipatch to the existing endpoint at mutation.path.
     let err = handleMutation(mutation.path, mutation.payload)

     # For transient errors (e.g., some backend component down), stop processing the batch and tell Replicache
     # client to retry the remainder of batch later.
     if err != nil && err is TemporaryError:
       db.rollbackTransaction()
       result.result = "RETRY"
       result.message = err.Detail()
       break

     if err != nil:
       result.result = "ERROR"
       result.message = err.Detail()
     else:
       result.result = "OK"

-  markMutationProcessed(db, mutation)
+    markMutationProcessed(request.clientID, mutation.id)
     db.commitTransaction()

   # Return the result as JSON to the Replicache client
   return result

+def getLastMutationID(clientID):
+  let res = db.exec("SELECT LastMutationID FROM ReplicacheMutationIDs WHERE ClientID = ?", clientID)
+  if res.rows == 0:
+    return NULL
+  return res.rows[0].LastMutationID

+def markMutationProcessed(clientID, mutationID):
+  let res = db.exec("UPDATE ReplicacheMutationIDs SET LastMutationID = ?
+WHERE ClientID = ?", mutationID, clientID)
+  if res.changedRowCount == 1:
+    return
+  db.exec("INSERT INTO ReplicacheMutationIDs (ClientID, LastMutationID) VALUE (?, ?)", clientID, mutationID)
 ```

+### Step 7: Include the Last Processed Mutation ID in the Client View

+Initially we hardcoded this to zero.
+Now we want to return the correct value.
+For our simple batch endpoint pseudocode above, this would just be `getLastMutationID()`.

-### Step 7: Upstream Sync (Client)
+### Step 8: Upstream Sync (Client)

 * [Flutter - Upstream Sync](setup-flutter.md#upstream)
 * Swift - Upstrem Sync (TODO)